gracebodur/start-small/README.md

 # App name: Start Small

+Author: Marie Grace Bodur

 Live app: [Start Small]()

 ## About Start Small

+Start small is an app that provides user different classroom projects that needs funding.
+It enables users to review a classroom funding project based 1-5 stars 5 as very likely that they will donate to the specific project.
+It also provide external link to the classroom funding page and a facebook share button.

 ## Technologies used
 - Client side: Reactjs, Javascript, HTML and CSS